Warehouse District (Raleigh, North Carolina): History

 The Warehouse District was built initially as an industrial zone due to its proximity to the rail lines several blocks West of downtown Raleigh.
 The warehouse, depot, and factory buildings fell out of use in the mid 1950s.
 Many of the buildings were in a state of disrepair by the late 1970s and early 1980s when artists, designers, and performers began making use of the spaces again, including a young David Sedaris.
 By the late 1980s much of the district had found use as galleries, studio space, poetry reading space, and woodworking shop.

 Nightlife venues came to the district in the form of The Berkley and the Capital Coral, Culture Club, and Fallout Shelter in the mid to late 1980s.
 Capital Coral, which opened at 313 Hargett Street in 1976, was Raleigh's first gay bar for men.
 The bar, originally a country western bar and later a disco nightclub, was a member's only club that did not permit entry to women unless they were accompanied by a male member.
 In 1979, The Front-Page Newspaper was started by Jim Baxter, catering to the LGBTQ community and advertising local bars, nightlife, and businesses.
 The paper was later operated out of White Rabbit Books & Things, a LGBTQ book store operated by John Neal on West Martin Street, from 1991 until its last press in 2006.
 In 1991, Legends NightClub, an 18+ gay club, opened in the district.
 The club's owners, Tim Bivens and Matt Cozzi, sold Legends in 2020 for $4.3 million to CityPlat.
-Bivens stated that the deal was to ensure "the long-term surivial of Legends as an ongoing business."
+Bivens stated that the deal was to ensure "the long-term survival of Legends as an ongoing business."
 FLEX, another gay bar, is located in the district.